sylvaticus/SPMLJ/lessonsSources/04_-_NN_-_Neural_Networks/0402x_EXERCISE-4.1.md

 --------------------------------------------------------------------------------
 ### 8) Define the neural network architecture
-Define a Neural Network model with the following characteristics:
+Define a `NeuralNetworkEstimator` model with the following characteristics:
-  - 3 dense layers with respectively 14, 20 and 1 nodes and activation function `relu`
+  - 3 dense layers with respectively 14, 20 and 1 nodes and activation function relu
-  - cost function `squaredCost`
+  - cost function `squared_cost`
+  - training options: 400 epochs and 6 records to be used on each batch

 ```@raw html
 <details><summary>ONE POSSIBLE SOLUTION</summary>